 The ease and convenience of any backpacking trip depend on what you pack and carry in your backpack.
-It is important to carry everything necessary, yet not packing too much.
+It is important to carry everything necessary, yet not overpacking.
 I remember the first time during my initial few journeys, my backpack always looked like a 70L trash-bag.
-Obviously, overwhelmed with the idea of long-term travel, I had no idea what I was doing, and I shoved in everything that I thought of as ‘useful’.
+Obviously, overwhelmed with the idea of long-term travel, I always shoved in everything that I thought can be useful.
 This is one of the common mistakes that newbie backpackers do, and I was no different.

-Now, after years of traveling, if there’s one thing that I’ve learned it is – Travel Light!
+But now, after years of full-time travelling, if there’s one thing that I’ve learned it is to Travel Light!
 And that’s pretty much the mantra I use while packing for my travels.
 Take as little as possible, perhaps half the clothes and other things you think you will need, and you’ll realize that it was the best thing you did.

 - 4-6 t-shirts | T-shirts because they’re easy to pack and easy to wash.